ilefa/husky/README.md

 }
 ```

 In the inevitable case that courses are updated, added, or removed over time, you may execute ``npm run mappings`` to regenerate the mappings.
-Please note that regenerating will take some time (~26 minutes), but this will depend on your hardware and internet capabilities.
+Please note that regenerating will take some time (~26 minutes in my case), but this will depend on your hardware and internet capabilities.

 ## Manually finding internal course information
 *Please note this information is included for your convience within the [searchCourse](index.ts#L144) response under [SectionData#internal](index.ts#L51)*